-The Arroyo – The Spirit of La Llorona, the weeping woman, is said to wander along this draining ditch crying and searching for her lost children.
-Thought to have murdered her children long ago, the legend is often told to children by their parents in order to get them to behave.
+The Arroyo – The Spirit of La Llorona, the weeping woman, is said to wander along this draining ditch, crying and searching for her lost children.
+Thought to have murdered her children long ago, the legend is often told to children by their parents to get them to behave.

-Carrie Tingly Children’s Hospital – Allegedly there are glowing rooms that have been seen in unused portions of the hospital as well as invisible “force fields” that sometimes stop people from passing through doors and hallways.
+Carrie Tingly Children’s Hospital – Allegedly, there are bright rooms seen in unused portions of the hospital and invisible “force fields” that sometimes stop people from passing through doors and hallways.
 These barriers make a hissing sound when encountered.
-Also reported, are the sounds of sobbing, voices and heartbeats and black-robed figures are seen in the darkened hallways.
+Also reported are the sounds of sobbing, voices, and heartbeats, and black-robed figures are seen in the darkened hallways.

 Church Street Café – This 18 room hacienda, nestled in the heart of Old Town, dates back to 1709.
 Originally built as a residence by the Ruiz family, it was referred to as the Casa de Ruiz for nearly 200 years.
-One of the oldest structures in the State of New Mexico, it remained in the Ruiz family until the last family member, Rufina G. Ruiz, died in 1991 at the age of 91.
-After Marie Coleman purchased the property and began renovations for the Church Street Café, it was found that the building continued to be inhabited by the spirit Rufina Ruiz’s mother, a woman named Sara Ruiz.
-Known to be a “curandera,” or healer, Sara was obviously not happy with the renovations as she once yelled at Marie when she brought in a contractor, “Get him out of here, now!”
-Once a contractor was finally hired, buckets began to mysteriously get kicked around.
+One of the oldest structures in the State of New Mexico, it remained in the Ruiz family until the last family member, Rufina G. Ruiz, died in 1991 at 91.
+After Marie Coleman purchased the property and began renovations for the Church Street Café, it was found that the building continued to be inhabited by the spirit of Rufina Ruiz’s mother, a woman named Sara Ruiz.
+Known to be a “curandera,” or healer, Sara was not happy with the renovations as she once yelled at Marie when she brought in a contractor, “Get him out of here, now!”
+Once a contractor was finally hired, buckets began to get kicked around mysteriously.
 These types of antics continued until Marie began to talk to the spirit.
-Employees have seen Sara’s spirit in the café dressed in a long black dress and a number of customers have felt her presence.
+Employees have seen Sara’s spirit in the café dressed in a long black dress, and several customers have felt her presence.

-Haunted Hill – Located at the end of Menaul Boulevard in the foothills, allegedly visitors have heard the sounds of screaming, phantom footsteps and bodies being dragged.
-According to the legend, an old man once lived in the caves at the top of the hills, sometimes bringing prostitutes there and killing them.
-Other reports tell of the apparition of an old man walking and the swinging of a lantern by unseen hands.
+Haunted Hill – Located at the end of Menaul Boulevard in the foothills, allegedly, visitors have heard the sounds of screaming, phantom footsteps, and bodies being dragged.
+According to the legend, an older man once lived in the caves at the top of the hills, sometimes bringing prostitutes there and killing them.
+Other reports tell of the apparition of an older man walking and the swinging of a lantern by unseen hands.

 Kimo Theatre – The Kimo Theatre, a Pueblo Deco picture palace, was opened on September 19, 1927.
-No institution stands through time without something bad happening and the Kimo is no exception.
+No institution stands through time without something bad happening, and the Kimo is no exception.
 In 1951, a six-year-old boy named Bobby Darnall was killed when the boiler in the basement exploded, demolishing part of the original lobby.
-It is this boy, wearing a striped shirt and blue jeans that is often seen playing on the lobby staircase.
+This boy, wearing a striped shirt and blue jeans, is often seen playing on the lobby staircase.
 But he is also known to play numerous impish tricks, such as tripping the actors and creating a ruckus during performances.
-To appease the spirit, the cast hangs doughnuts on the water pipe that runs along the back wall of the theatre behind the stage.
+To appease the spirit, the cast hangs doughnuts on the water pipe that runs along the theatre’s back wall behind the stage.

-Luna Mansion – Actually located in Los Lunas, New Mexico, a nearby suburb of Albuquerque, the Luna-Otero Mansion in is known for its great steaks, hot chili, and tantalizing desserts; but that’s not all it’s known for.
+Luna Mansion – Actually located in Los Lunas, New Mexico, a nearby suburb of Albuquerque, the Luna-Otero Mansion is known for its excellent steaks, hot chili, and tempting desserts; but that’s not all it’s known for.
 It’s also renowned for its resident ghosts.
-Inside this 1881 mansion turned restaurant, there have been many reported sightings of the ghost of Josefita Otero, who seemingly prefers the second-floor bedrooms and the stairway.
-Other reported phenomenon includes chairs that move on their own accord and pots and pans that often heard rattling in an otherwise empty kitchen.
+Inside this 1881 mansion-turned restaurant, there have been many reported sightings of the ghost of Josefita Otero, who seemingly prefers the second-floor bedrooms and the stairway.
+Other reported phenomena include chairs that move independently and pots and pans that are often heard rattling in an otherwise empty kitchen.

-Maria Teresa Restaurant –This beautiful old hacienda, turned restaurant dates back to 1783 when it was built by a man named Salvador Armijo.
+Maria Teresa Restaurant –This beautiful old hacienda turned restaurant dates back to 1783 when it was built by Salvador Armijo.
 Today it has the dubious distinction of being one of New Mexico’s most haunted buildings.
 At least four different spirits have been seen wandering through the restaurant on various occasions.
-Other phenomenon includes a piano that seemingly plays of its own accord, employees who are touched by unseen hands, reflections of ghosts appearing in mirrors, unseen voices, and flatware and tables that mysteriously move on their own.
+Other phenomena include a piano that seemingly plays of its own accord, employees touched by unseen hands, reflections of ghosts appearing in mirrors, unseen voices, and flatware and tables that mysteriously move on their own.

-An armed posse soon surrounded the hacienda and in the gun battle that ensued, Luis was struck down.
-Due to the scandalous circumstances of the couple’s death, they were not allowed a proper burial in the church cemetery and were their remains were interred across the irrigation ditch to the west of the building.
+An armed posse soon surrounded the hacienda, and in the gun battle that ensued, Luis was struck down.
+Due to the scandalous circumstances of the couple’s death, they were not allowed a proper burial in the church cemetery.
+Their remains were interred across the irrigation ditch to the west of the building.

-Today, the restless pair continue to make their presence known at the hacienda turned restaurant.
-Reported activities include items that seemingly move on their own, the sounds of disembodied voices, and the appearance of a woman in 1800’s era clothing.
+Today, the restless pair continue to make their presence known at the hacienda-turned restaurant.
+Reported activities include items that seemingly move on their own, the sounds of disembodied voices, and a woman’s appearance in 1800’s era clothing.
 Others have heard the sound of midnight parties in the old hacienda.

 Xilinx Building – Today, this building serves as a technology development center, but this has not always been the case.
 The building once served as a mental health hospital.
 Today, staff report mysterious banging sounds throughout the building, groans heard in the courtyard, and whispers in the back office area.
-Others tell of objects that seemingly move of their own accord, and shadowy figures that are soon moving along the hallways.
+Others tell of objects that seemingly move of their own accord and shadowy figures seen moving along the hallways.